1 October 2020

 How many hours do I need to study to complete the course?

-We estimate that you need to set aside about 5-7 hours every week, for 5 weeks, to complete the course.
+I estimate that you need to set aside about 6-8 hours every week, for 5 weeks, to complete the course.

 What do I need to access the course?

-You’ll need a laptop with camera and Internet connection, access to Zoom (free), and access to Quizlet (free).
+You’ll need a laptop with Internet connection, and access to Quizlet (free).

 What do I get?